‘Teen Mom OG’ Farrah Abraham Takes Strip Club Gig After Firing, Flaunts Private Parts In Raunchy Lingerie Line

 Farrah Abraham’s new ventures come after she was fired from Teen Mom OG.
 It can be recalled that the reality star was terminated from the show after returning to the adult film industry.

-Apparently, Abraham stripped down in an appearance for the famous porn website, CamSoda.
+Apparently, Abraham stripped down in an appearance for the famous adult film website CamSoda.
 Shortly after being fired, Farrah slammed the network in a heated tirade on Instagram.

 In her post, Abraham accused Viacom of “sex-shaming,” adding that they have been exploiting her and her daughter for their promotional gain.
 She also claimed that she is “basically winning” against the “hurtful, disgusting” executives.